 The succulent leaves of Augea capensis are smooth and cylindrical with rounded tips.
 They are alternate, blue-green, becoming yellow when old or stressed.
 Leaves become about 3 cm long, 1 cm in diameter.
-Note the difference between the smooth leaves and the ribbed fruits.
+The difference between the smooth leaves and the ribbed fruits is clear.